juanochando/ETL-Challenge/README.md

   Two consumers validate policies and risks separately.
 When triggered, it validates each record (schema, required fields, data quality).
   It publishes either a success or failure event for each record, maintaining the Correlation ID.
  * Aggregator / Saga
-  A sate machine Saga listens to PolicyValidated and RiskValidated.
+  A sate machine Saga listens to events.
 The Correlation ID will act as overall Saga state key.
   It shall keep track of the parent / children relationship between policies and risks.
 It will publish either a batch completed or batch error event.
  * Load Service: Subscribed to batch completed events.
 It performs the final ETL step, saving into database.
 After successfully loading, it emits a load completed or load error event, also maintaining the Correlation ID.